This is interview was published in 2015

 So now the idea was ready to execute, how did you get funding for Capital Square?

 Family.
 I’m still at family and friends level.
 The good thing about that is there’s a lot less pressure and I still have full control.
 I can still get advise but at the end of the day, it’s still my decision on what to do.

 Any challenges running Capital Square so far ?

-In the next 3-5 years I hope I don’t have to be coming in here everyday.
-I don’t know if that is a Capital Square goal or a personal goal I think it’s kinda connected; where the business is doing well enough that it cant stand on its two feet, sort of taking care of it’self.
-So the days I’m coming in, I’m not coming in to run around and make sure everything is working – I’m coming in to do my own work.
+In the next 3 – 5 years I hope I don’t have to be coming in here everyday.
+I don’t know if that is a Capital Square goal or a personal goal I think it’s kinda connected; where the business is doing well enough that it can stand on its two feet, sort of taking care of itself.
+So the days I’m coming in, I’m not coming in to run around and make sure everything is working.
+I’m coming in to do my own work.
 That’s what I’m hoping for.

 On a personal level, I’d like to start writing copies again.
 And I’d like to get back to doing the branding/identity development thing.
 I need to create more, learn more and read more.
 Because it’s very easy to get caught up in what you’re doing without developing your skills.

 Do you have any advice for young people who want to start their own business ?

 Just start.
 That’s all I can say.
 If you wait for things to be perfect, you’re never going to do anything because there’s never really going to be the perfect time.
 And you don’t have to start at the scale you want.
 I mean, even this was not my original idea for Capital Square; it was this amazing big place.